atomisthq/docs/docs/automations/prerequisites.md

 ## Node.js

-The reference implementation of the Atomist automation API client is in [TypeScript][ts], a superset of [JavaScript][js].
-To develop and run automations using the reference implementation of the automation client, you will need to install Node.js.
-The easiest way to install Node.js is to go to the [Node.js web site][node] and follow the instructions for installing on your platform.
-This will make the `node` and `npm` programs available on your system.
+The reference implementation of the Atomist automation API client is implemented in [TypeScript][ts], a superset of [JavaScript][js].
+To develop and run automations using the reference implementation of the automation client, you must install Node.js.
+The easiest way to install Node.js is to go to the [Node.js web site][node] and follow the installation instructions for your platform.
+This makes the `node` and `npm` programs available on your system.

-Alternatively, if you are on macOS you and use [Homebrew][brew], you can install Node.js with the following command:
+Alternatively, macOS users with [Homebrew][brew] can install Node.js with the following command:

 ```